dolph/recipes/one-pot/roasted-chicken.md

 Flip chicken over, and transfer skillet to oven.
 Bake until chicken is cooked.

-> Now is a good time to add hearty, seasoned vegetables to roast with the chicken, such as Brussels sprouts, carrots, or potatoes.
+> Now is a good time to add hearty, seasoned vegetables to roast with the chicken, such as Brussels sprouts, fennel, carrots, potatoes, asparagus, pearl onions, garlic, shallots, etc.

 When the chicken is done, transfer the skillet back to the stove, set the chicken aside to rest, and discard all but 1 tablespoon of the remaining fat in